SmokyDaBear/SmokyDaBear/README.md

 ## About Me

-🎓 Continually learning web development
+🎓 Continually learning software and web development

 💻 Passionate about creating user-friendly web applications